 The Fast-Track Cities Initiative (FTCI) aims to build upon and leverage existing HIV programs and resources to strengthen citywide responses to end the AIDS epidemic by 2030 by reaching 90-90-90 and zero stigma and discrimination targets by 2020.
 Cities are uniquely positioned to develop locally relevant, locally tailored, locally led strategies that respond directly to the needs of vulnerable and key populations within the urban context.

-City FTCI meetings convene stakeholders to draft and implement a city-specific Action Plan and are crucial to enabling a coordinated citywide response.
+City FTCI meetings can convene stakeholders to draft and implement a city-specific Action Plan and are crucial to enabling a coordinated citywide response.

-Types of FTCI meetings described below include: 1) Task Force Planning Meetings; 2) City Consultations; 3) Working Groups/Consultation follow-up meetings.
+Types of FTCI meetings to consider as part of Process and Oversight include: 1) Task Force Planning Meetings; 2) City Consultations; 3) Working Groups/Consultation follow-up meetings.